ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

             !!!
 Note
                 Some computers and networks cannot resolve this address if MDNS is not working.

+            ??? tip "Use the IP Address instead!"
+                === "The `arp` Command"

+                    1. Open up a Command Prompt window on your computer.
+                    2. Execute the command `arp -a` which will list all the devices in the Network.
+                    3. Use each of the IP Addresses marked as `Dynamic` as URL into your Browser until you get to the ExpressLRS Web UI.

+                === "Router DHCP List"
+                    1. Log in into your Router dashboard.
+                    2. Check the DHCP List and look for the "elrs" device.
+                    3. Take note of the IP Address given by your router.
+                    4. Use this IP address into your Browser as the URL.

     4. The Banner of the Web UI should tell you the firmware version flashed into your Tx module.